blastpipeline/blastpipeline/README.md

 Here are some statistics: http://home.cse.ust.hk/~taow/ndss20-table.png

 simdata.zip contains some valid input files for the Simulator.
 You should be able to obtain them by parsing the logs.zip files with logreader.py and logreader-simdata.py too.

+Contact
+---
+Please write to taow@cse.ust.hk if there are any problems.